Brand Dubai Activates Jumeira’s Brand Identity Campaign - UrduPoint

 The various design elements of the destination logo, which features the Arabic word Jumeira, capture the essence of a neighbourhood that in many ways represents the soul of Dubai.
 The curves in the logo represent the waves, street fences and traditional architectural style commonly found in the neighborhood while its sharp angles represent the design of its modern buildings.
 Key elements of the design also reference traffic signals and the road, signifying Dubai’s development journey and its vision for the future.
 The blue color of the logo is inspired by the sea that has deeply influenced Jumeira’s character both in the past and present.

-Mattar Mohammed Al Tayer, Director General and Chairman of the board of Executive Directors of the RTA, stated: "Our partnership with Brand Dubai, which has spanned several years, has enabled the RTA to participate in several initiatives to enrich Dubai’s urban environment.
+Mattar Mohammed Al Tayer, Director General and Chairman of the board of Executive Directors of the Roads and Transport Authority (RTA), stated: "Our partnership with Brand Dubai, which has spanned several years, has enabled the RTA to participate in several initiatives to enrich Dubai’s urban environment.
 RTA continues to support the Jumeira Project by displaying the Jumeira logo on its main directional signages at three vital streets, 2nd of December Street, Umm Al Sheef Street, and Umm Suqeim Street.
-RTA will spare no effort in committing all its resources for the success of the Jumeira Project.'' '' We will also be working with Brand Dubai to soon unveil a series of public art installations as part of the second phase of the Jumeira Project.
+RTA will spare no effort in committing all its resources for the success of the Jumeira Project.
+We will also be working with Brand Dubai to soon unveil a series of public art installations as part of the second phase of the Jumeira Project.
 The initiative will see eight sculptures created by international artists being installed at select bus stops along Jumeira Road stretching from the Dubai Canal to Jumeira Al Naseem."

 Al Tayer further said that DEWA, in cooperation with Brand Dubai, will implement a number of mural projects on its facilities in the Jumeira area.